vsokolov00/mqtt-explorer/README.txt

 ### Dashboard
 Devices can be added persistantly.
-Messages can be displayed in a format based on the device.
+Devices can be deleted.
-Communication is not implemented.
+Messages can be displayed in a format based on a type of a device.
-Devices cannot be removed.
+Communication with a device is not implemented.

 ### Simulator
 Fully implemented.